ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 #### Supporting proxy

-If the AMPLIFY platform url is not accessible from the machine where the agents are installed, you must set up proxies:
+If the Amplify platform url is not accessible from the machine where the agents are installed, you must set up proxies:

 * Discovery Agent requires an HTTP proxy
 * Traceability Agent requires an HTTP proxy and a SOCKS5 proxy